 We also prove that in some settings sensing is a necessary condition for the existence of universal strategies.
-Specifically, this is the case in the finite executions model, but not in the case of infinite executions.
+Specifically, this is the case in the finite executions model (aka one-shot goals), but not in the case of infinite executions.

-We stress the generality of the foregoing statements (which go far beyond the "computational goals" considered by Juba and Sudan [9]; see discussion in Section 1.3).
+We stress the generality of the foregoing statements (which go far beyond the "computational goals" considered by Juba and Sudan [10]; see discussion in Section 1.3).